graphql/graphql-spec/spec/Section 3 -- Type System.md

 A GraphQL schema includes types, indicating where query, mutation, and subscription operations start.
 This provides the initial entry points into the type system.
 The query type must always be provided, and is an Object base type.
-The mutation type is optional; if it is null, that means the system does not support mutations.
+The mutation type is optional; if it is not provided, that means the system does not support mutations.
 If it is provided, it must be an object base type.
-Similarly, the subscription type is optional; if it is null, the system does not support subscriptions.
+Similarly, the subscription type is optional; if it is not provided, the system does not support subscriptions.
 If it is provided, it must be an object base type.

 The fields on the query type indicate what fields are available at the top level of a GraphQL query.
 For example, a basic GraphQL query